Rajaz: Form

 Uniquely among the classical Arabic metres, rajaz lines do not divide into hemistichs.
 The early Arab poets rhymed every line on one sound throughout a poem.
 A popular alternative to rajaz poetry was the muzdawij couplet rhyme, giving the genre called muzdawija.

 Although widely held the oldest of the Arabic metres, rajaz was not highly regarded in the pre- and early Islamic periods, being seen as similar to (and at times indistinguishable from) the rhymed prose form saj'.
 It tended to be used for low-status, everyday genres such as lullabies, or for improvisation, for example improvised incitements to battle.

 Rajaz gained in popularity towards the end of the Umayyad period, with poets al-‘Ajjāj (d. c.
 91/710), Ru‘ba (d.
 145/762) and Abū al-Najm al-‘Ijlī (d. before 125/743) all composing long qaṣīda-style pieces in the metre.
 Abū Nuwās was also particularly fond of the form.

 In the twentieth century, in response to the aesthetics of free verse, rajaz, both in traditional form and more innovative adaptations, gained a new popularity in Arabic poetry, with key exponents in the first half of the century including poets ‘Ali Maḥmūd Ṭāhā, Elias Abu Shabaki, and Badr Shakir al-Sayyab (cf. his 'Unshūdat al-Maṭar').
 Since the 1950s free-verse compositions are often based on rajaz feet.

 Example

 A famous, early example is the following incitement to battle by Hind bint Utbah (6th/7th century CE), showing the form | ⏓ ⏓ ⏑ – | ⏑ – ⏑ – |, with the first two elements mostly long, and the fifth one always short:

+Relationship to Sarī‘

+The rajaz metre is very similar to the sarī‘, of which the first two metra are the same as rajaz, but the third is shortened: